Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - flour— regular ol’ all-purpose flour

-- salt and pepper – we use about 1/2 teaspoon of each but you can add salt and pepper to taste
+- salt and pepper— we use about ½ teaspoon each of black pepper and salt but you can add them to suit your personal taste

 How to Make Biscuit and Gravy Casserole

 First, open one package of biscuits and cut each into quarters.
-Coat your 9×13 baking dish with non-stick spray and place the biscuit pieces in the bottom of a prepared 9 x 13 inch casserole dish.
+Coat your 9×13 baking dish with non-stick spray and place the biscuit pieces in a single layer in the bottom of the casserole dish.